SethSterling22/Flood-Sensor-Test/README.md

 - **Real-time Flood Detection**: Monitors GPIO pin for physical flood sensor input
 - **Real-time Rainfall Measurement**: Calculates the volume of rainfall in a time interval
+- **Real-time Temperature and Humidty Measurement**: Provides the temperature in Celsius or Farenheit degrees and Humidity percentage
+- **Client-Server Communication**: A Network of Sensors can be deployed in different locations and the data will be synchronized and storage
+- **Upload Weather Data to Upstream**: The data collected by the sensors is sent to: https://upstream.pods.tacc.tapis.io
 - **USGS Integration**: Fetches live streamflow data from USGS water services
 - **MINT API Integration**: Automatically configures and submits flood models
 - **Continuous Monitoring**: Runs as a daemon with configurable check intervals